-- 1. A description of efforts to site Project infrastructure to avoid core habitat, identified as the area within 2 miles of nests documented in PHS data and the Certificate Holder's nest surveys: - a.
-If Project turbines, solar arrays, or BESS are sited within 2 miles of a ferruginous hawk nest, the infrastructure shall be reviewed by the PTAG and approved by EFSEC. - b.
-Additional mitigation measures shall be developed to reduce potential ferruginous hawk strikes with turbines, including curtailing turbine operation within the 2-mile core habitat of any actively occupied nests diurnally during the breeding and rearing periods when ferruginous hawks are present in Benton County. - c.
-The plan shall explain how and where the Certificate Holder will create new offset habitat to mitigate for direct and indirect habitat loss within the 2-mile core area of ferruginous hawk nests documented in PHS data and the Certificate Holder's nest surveys. - 2.
+- 1. A description of efforts to site Project infrastructure to avoid core habitat, identified as the area within 2 miles of nests documented in PHS data and Horse Heaven Wind Farm, LLC (2022): - a.
+If Project components are sited within 2 miles of a ferruginous hawk nest, the infrastructure shall be reviewed by the PTAG and approved by EFSEC. - b.
+The plan shall explain how and where the Certificate Holder will create offsetting habitat for direct and indirect habitat loss within the 2-mile core habitat of ferruginous hawk nests documented in PHS data and in Horse Heaven Wind, LLC (2022). - 2.
 A description of when construction activities will be undertaken to avoid sensitive timing periods for ferruginous hawk. - 3.
 A description of pre- and post-monitoring programs that will be conducted to establish: - a.
 Habitat use within the Lease Boundary. - b.
-Mapping of ground squirrel colonies and other prey. - c.
-Identification of potential flyways between nest sites and foraging habitat and monitoring of potential flyways to inform final turbine siting and orientation. - d.
+Mapping of ground squirrel colonies and other prey items. - c.
+Identification of potential flyways between nest sites and foraging habitat. - d.
 Ongoing monitoring of nest use and territory success. - 4.
-A description of restoration activities that will be undertaken during Project decommissioning to enhance ferruginous hawk habitat in disturbed areas.
+A description of restoration activities that will be undertaken in disturbed areas to enhance ferruginous hawk habitat during Project decommissioning.